How to see the forest despite the trees: Orienting graphs and hypergraphs

 Graph (hypergraph) orientation problems serve as a bridge between directed graphs and undirected graphs (hypergraphs).
 For example, the weak form of Nash-Williams' orientation theorem \cite{NWir} states that a graph has a $k$-arc-connected orientation if and only if $G$ is $2k$-edge-connected.
 A general graph orientation result \cite{FrankJ4} implies the following.

 \THEOREM A graph $G$ has a rooted $k$-arc-connected orientation if and only if $G$ is $k$-partition-connected. \eT

-On one-hand, if $G$ is $k$-partition-connected, then, by Theorem \ref{TNW}, there are $k$ disjoint spanning trees, and we can orient them separately to obtain $k$ disjoint spanning arborescences.
+On the one hand, if $G$ is $k$-partition-connected, then, by Theorem \ref{TNW}, there are $k$ disjoint spanning trees, and we can orient them separately to obtain $k$ disjoint spanning arborescences.
 On the other hand, this orientation theorem and the disjoint arborescence theorem of Edmonds immediately implies Theorem \ref{TNW}.

-For non-negative integers $k$ and $l$, a digraph or a dypergraph $D$ on node-set $V$ with a specified root-node $r_0\in V$ is {\bf rooted $(k,l)$-arc-connected} if $\varrho _D(X)\geq k$ and $\varrho _D(V-X)\geq l$ whenever $\emptyset \subset X\subseteq V-r_0)$.
+For non-negative integers $k$ and $l$, a digraph or a dypergraph $D$ on node-set $V$ with a specified root-node $r_0\in V$ is {\bf rooted $(k,l)$-arc-connected} if $\varrho _D(X)\geq k$ and $\varrho _D(V-X)\geq l$ whenever $\emptyset \subset X\subseteq (V-r_0)$.

 \THEOREM [\cite{FrankJ4}] For non-negative integers $k$ and $l$, an undirected graph $G$ with a root-node $r_0$ has a rooted $(k,l)$-arc-connected orientation if and only if $G$ is $(k,l)$-partition-connected. \eT